By K W Warburton, The Reluctant Spoonie

 The main thing that struck me whilst reading the book is that Will is not provided with any mental health support.
-This would have been better than hiring Lou to do the job of a mental health professional, a job that she is not trained for.
 Additionally, he does not have an occupation such as a creative hobby or charity work that he could do from home.
 Instead, he just watches films and reads books with Lou.
-From personal experience, I can tell you that this get tiresome after a few weeks.
+From personal experience, I can tell you that this gets tiresome after a few weeks.
 This plays to the common stereotype that people with disabilities have nothing to offer the world and cannot make a positive contribution to society.
-Perhaps an accessible role could have been created for him at the company that he owned, instead of shutting him away in a glorified garage at his parent’s house.

 “’Jesus Christ,’ said my father.
 ‘Can you imagine?
 If it wasn’t punishment enough ending up in a ruddy wheelchair, then you get our Lou turning up to keep you company.’”ME BEFORE YOU, CH 1, P 21

-Overall, this book views disability in a negative light and does not provide the representation that those of us with disabilities need in film and literature.
+Overall, the plot of Me Before You views disability in a negative light and does not provide the representation that those of us with disabilities need in film and literature.
 This book would have been more balanced if it had been written from both Lou’s and Will’s perspective, similar to ‘The Fault in the Stars’ and ‘All the Bright Places’.
 A greater insight into Will’s thoughts and feelings would have made it a more compelling read.